 Believing bigger is better (when it comes to follower counts), many brands have focused their influencer marketing efforts on celebrities - and while they may get the reach, do they really get the quality?

 When it comes to influencer marketing, it might prove more effective for brands to believe in the contrary; a recent survey found that Instagram influencers with under 1000 followers have a ‘like rate’ of about 8%, while those with up to 10,000 have just 4%.

 This is the power of the “micro influencer”, a low-key authority on their subject with a loyal, authentic following, and most importantly, an engaged following that can pay off big for the right products.

 With big data, comes big responsibility.
 Today's marketing platforms have access to more user data than ever, to the point where the line between personalised marketing and outright stalking is becoming increasingly blurred.

-Nick Worth, CMO of Selligent, and Kit Hughes, CEO of Look Listen, will engage the audience in a lively debate on the shifting roles and responsibilities in the data-driven world of digital marketing.
-They’ll share their experiences of walking the high-wire of decency without a net and poll the audience via the PI LIVE app to decide for themselves once and for all: Is this creepy?
+Alexander Handcock, Director of Global Brand Strategy, will engage the audience in a lively debate on the shifting roles and responsibilities in the data-driven world of digital marketing.
+Alexander will share his experiences of walking the high-wire of decency without a net and poll the audience via the PI LIVE app to decide for themselves once and for all: Is this creepy?